-Keychain flashlights are tiny, convenient, and a huge help when trying to find the right key (or the keyhole) late at night.
+Keychain flashlights are tiny, convenient and a huge help when trying to find the right key (or the keyhole) late at night.
 They do take a lot of abuse, though, with the jingle jangle of keys and the many drops they’re subjected to.
-Therefore, durability is a must.
+This is why durability is essential.

-The Fenix E01 is not flashy, and it’s not filled with smart features or additional buttons.
+The Fenix E01 doesn't look flashy, and it’s not filled with smart features or additional buttons.
 Instead, it’s a simple flashlight with enough lumens and versatility to do what it’s supposed to do, plus a bit more.
 It’s powered by a single AAA battery, which can be replaced with a rechargeable Ni-MH to avoid acid leaks and having to buy new packs every few months.

 The lack of buttons means fewer parts that can break down; additionally, Fenix is known for making reliable flashlights that are covered by a five-year warranty.

 This combination of known durability with versatility for only $15 makes the E01 a great keychain flashlight.
 But if you do want rechargeability at this price point, check out the Olight i1R 2, which uses micro-USB.
 It’s even smaller, but it has less run time and only two modes (low and high), and the built-in battery does limit its lifespan.

 - Two AAA batteries and key ring included